jkriguer/CIS25/Class Activities/decision making/grade eval/README.md

 ﻿# Grade Evaluator
 A simple program that tells you how well your graded assignment went.
 > ⚠️ **Warning:** This repo contains VS22 project/solution files for my ease of development across devices.
-This may cause conflicts if opened in another IDE.
+This may cause conflicts if opened in an incompatible IDE.
+Verify compatability before editing.